recsyslab/tutorials/django/github.md

 ssh-keygen -t rsa -C "okukenta@rins.ryukoku.ac.jp" Generating public/private rsa key pair.
-Enter file in which to save the key (/home/rsl/.ssh/id_rsa): /home/rsl/.ssh/github-rsl＊＊＊.key（＊＊＊はRSL番号） Enter passphrase (empty for no passphrase): 【パスワード】 Enter same passphrase again: 【パスワード】
+Enter file in which to save the key (/home/rsl/.ssh/id_rsa): /home/rsl/.ssh/github-rsl＊＊＊.key（＊＊＊はRSL番号） Enter passphrase (empty for no passphrase): 【パスフレーズ】 Enter same passphrase again: 【パスフレーズ】
 Your identification has been saved in /home/rsl/.ssh/github-rsl＊＊＊.key Your public key has been saved in /home/rsl/.ssh/github-rsl＊＊＊.key.pub The key fingerprint is: